 Matthew Sallack is a Denton-based illustrator who focuses on subject matter like movies, music, video games, animals, junk food, and dinosaurs.
 His style is described as whimsical surrealism.
 You can find his work at the DIME Store, A Creative Art Studio and The Denton Community Market.

-Born in Hanover, Germany, Christine has an Associate degree in business, working in wholesale business for 10 years.
+Born in Hanover, Germany, Christiane has an Associate degree in business, working in wholesale business for 10 years.
 She started horseback riding when 5 years old and always loved it.
 In 1994, she came to the USA to learn more about Quarter Horses, especially cutting and reining horses.
-Christine stayed here, got married and with her husband, they train and show reining horses.
+Christiane stayed here, got married and with her husband, they train and show reining horses.
 In 1994, she made the National Reining Horse Association Top Ten.

 Since 2010, she found a new career at WinStar World Casino but has always liked the outdoors: horseback riding, sailing, riding her motor scooter, glider flying, traveling, animals and photography!
 She loves spending time outside and taking pictures, capturing the beauty and colors of flowers and landscapes as well as the play that sunshine and light in general create.
-Last year, Christine learned how to paint with light, continuing to play around with that technique and always searching for new subjects to ‘paint’.
+Last year, Christiane learned how to paint with light, continuing to play around with that technique and always searching for new subjects to ‘paint’.

 Stained glass artist Chuck Stoughton, originally from New York, is a professional educator who lived in New Mexico for many years and then moved to Texas.
 He became fascinated by the works of Frank Lloyd Wright and learned to make stained glass pieces in that style.
 Most of the designs Chuck uses are his own, and he incorporates flora and fauna, quilt patterns, landscapes, Art Deco and abstract designs.
 He particularly enjoys adapting the designs of Wright into contemporary usage.
 He has been selected as an exhibitor for numerous juried shows and commissioned to design and create many unusual p